Fatima12/Block-PCA-for-compression/README.md

-I did this project as part of a Advanced DSP class project.
+A project I did as part of a Advanced DSP class project!

 # Block-wise PCA Image Compression